AshishRajIITI/AshishRajIITI/README.md

-<h2 align="center"> Hey there!
+<h2 align="center"> Heyy  guyzz!
 I'm Ashish Raj.</h2>

 <br />

  ## 👨🏻‍💻 &nbsp;About Me

-- 🤔 &nbsp; Exploring Data Structures and Algorithms, developing softwares for experience.
+- 🤔 &nbsp; Working on Reactjs, NodeJs, and Typescript based softwares.
 - 🎓 &nbsp; Studying at Indian Institute of Technology, Indore.
 - ✍️ &nbsp; Aspiring to be a Software Engineering.